 Information Systems and Operations Management

 Loyola offers a business administration (BBA) degree with a concentration in information systems (IS).
 Course sequencing is designed to fit into study abroad programs around the world in either the fall or spring semester.
-A minor is also available.
+A general business minor with a concentration in information systems is also available.

 IS students may take advantage of the Lattanze Center, an internationally-known center of excellence for issues pertaining to information systems.
 The Lattanze Center's close connection to the information systems faculty and students provides a valuable resource for internships, projects, and career entry.